Estimated read time: 9 minutes

 Jim Fuhs and Chris Stone go live on Amazon Live 2-3 times a week and share their strategies with us in this livestream of the Business Storytelling Podcast.

 Here’s an example of my latest lives.
 As I mentioned on the podcast episode discussing the Amazon live streaming platform, the videos can’t be embedded on websites (yet).
 Amazon Live displays the streams based on your influencer level.
 The higher, the more people see it.
-I’ve turned into a big fan and in March streamed 75 hours or so.

 Are you a brand and want to work with me?
 Check my Amazon Live metrics